Kia Forte Insurance Rates

 | Wyoming | $900 | -$112 | -11.1% |

-Choosing higher comprehensive and collision insurance deductibles could cut rates by as much as $250 a year, whereas buying more liability protection will cost you more.
-Changing from a 50/100 limit to a 250/500 limit will cost as much as $426 more per year.
+Choosing high deductibles can save as much as $250 a year, whereas buying more liability protection will cost you more.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $426 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year